.jpg)

 Social security contributions

-The monthly cuota de autónomos is deductible.
+The monthly cuota de autónomos is deductible with any proof - bank transaction, reciept, etc.

 Charity and donations